-The University Library Committee consists of eight faculty members, three students, one member of the Staff Senate, and the Dean of the Libraries or the Dean's designee (ex-officio and non-voting).
+The University Library Committee consists of nine faculty members, three students, one member of the Staff Senate, and the Dean of the Libraries or the Dean's designee (ex-officio and non-voting).
 Departmental library representatives are encouraged to participate on this Committee and shall be given nomination preference.
 One faculty member each shall be from the humanities, science, social science, and the Missoula College, two faculty members shall be members of the Library Faculty, and three shall be chosen from teh remaining professional schools.

 - Communication: The University Library Committee (ULC) communicates between the Faculty Senate and the library administration.

 - Advocacy: The ULC advocates on behalf of the development and maintenance of library resources and services as well as the needs of library stakeholders, including faculty, students and staff, especially as communicated through the Faculty Senate.
 Additionally, the committee reviews library matters as they relate to the University’s academic mission.